aws-samples/serverless-test-samples/python-test-samples/integrated-application-test-kit/README.md

 ### Run the postvalidate integration tests

+In contrast to the previous test example, these tests show how the IATK simplifies some common testing tasks.

 The postvalidate plugin is a sample plugin that acts on the [postvalidate event](./events/2-postvalidate-event.md) emitted by the platform.

 These integration tests use the Integrated Application Test Kit to find cloud-hosted resources and listen for activity.

 Deploy the [python-minimal-plugin](./plugins/2-postvalidate-plugins/python-minimal-plugin/)